 No. In North Carolina, your agent’s power to make decisions and/or your advanced instructions go into effect when your healthcare professionals decide you are incapable of making or communicating decisions yourself: Chapter 32A-20 and Chapter 122C-74.

 9. Does the statute say anything about when my mental health providers may decline to follow my PAD?

 Yes.
 A healthcare provider may decline to follow your PAD if he/she thinks your instructions are inconsistent with general standards; if your instructions call for treatment which is not available; if your treatment is not legal; if you are subject to compulsory treatment under state law; or if it is a life-threatening situation and your instructions are not consistent with “appropriate treatment”.
 For the relevant provision, see Chapter 122C-74.

 10. How long does my PAD remain valid?

-The “Declaration for Mental Health Treatment” is valid until you revoke it.
+The “Advance Instruction for Mental Health Treatment” is valid until you revoke it.
 The North Carolina Statutes say that you may revoke your PAD or appointment of an agent any time, as long as you remain capable of making and communicating health care decisions at that time.